Reform Public Schools Rather than Abandon Them

 The second way to reform schools, advancing school choice, will take more time but is still critical.
 It begins with public schools offering choices through advanced academics, career training, and well-supported extracurricular programs.
 Then, choice is expanded with the introduction of magnet schools, specialized academies, charter schools, and private schools.
 Finally, and this is the goal, public funding follows the students and gives all parents, rich or poor, a choice in what schools their children attend.

 When choices are taken away in the name of equity, this results in a complete lack of accountability for public schools.
-The neighborhood school continues to fail students , and working class parents have no choice but to send their kids there.
-When it comes to voting, parents should remember that it is who continue to defend this situation.
+The neighborhood school continues to fail students because it can, and working class parents have no choice but to send their kids there.
+When it comes to voting, parents should remember that it is Democrats who continue to defend this situation.

-However, before people take any action or push any policies, they should .
+However, before people take any action or push any policies, they should change their attitude about educators.
 Not only is ridiculing them as a bunch of brainwashed, lazy nitwits beholden to teachers’ unions wrong, it is also deeply counterproductive.

 While Prager is wrong in his claims about how to reform education, he is right to suggest that education is key to changing the culture.
 If parents can commit to taking the three aforementioned approaches to reforming public education, they really will see a huge change in American culture.
 Young people will be smarter, happier, and more independent, and their elders can rest easy leaving the world in capable hands.